 This fact sheet aims to let you know the side effects most commonly seen following the administration of your treatment.
 Please note that when you take any medication, there is a possibility that it causes rare side effects and it is difficult to predict which patients will be affected.

-General information for patient Doxorubicin
+General information for patient Rituximab-Bendamustine

-Date: June 2016 Revision date:
+Date: November 2016

+Revision: